EndPointCorp/end-point-blog/2020/12/02/svelte-a-compiled-js-framework.html.md

 ### The templating capabilities are powerful

-When it comes to templating, Svelte has everything that you would expect from a modern JavaScript front end framework and then some.
+When it comes to templating, Svelte has everything that you would expect from a modern JavaScript front-end framework and then some.
 You got your basics like interpolation and flow control, but there are also some more advanced features that look to be very useful.
 Here’s an example component that demonstrate some of the most common capabilities:

 ```html
 <script>